Oracy in the classroom: a teacher's guide

 Monitoring how well pupils articulate their ideas to each other

-Improving Oracy Skills in the classroom
+How Can Teachers Improve Oracy Skills in the Classroom?

 Schools can take the following steps to build strong foundations of oracy skills for the students in a classroom: